digitalroute/aws-codeartifact/README.md

 }
 ```

-The `npm` part is used to create local config, i.e for `.npmrc` in a repo.
+The `npm` part is used to create local config, i.e for `.npmrc` in the repo.

+Now you can use `npm run co:npm-local-config` in your CI if you have `CODEARTIFACT_AUTH_TOKEN` set as enviromnent variable or `npm run co:login` if you have AWS credentials set.